Hair Brush with Fame

 Jingles.
 Yes.
 I have written them.
 Can’t say I’m proud.
 It’s just a fact: when you’re an ad copywriter, some corporations call for musical renditions through which they woo their customers.
-Or think they are wooing them.
-(Right now, the Milestone Electric “Fix it in a Flash” jingle irritates me so much that I want […]
+Or think they’re wooing them.
+Right now, Kraft’s “Crumbelievable,” (a remake of British dance band EMF’s “Unbelievable”) irritates me so much that I want […]

 Recently, my story, “My Black and White Dad”, was published in Flash Fiction Magazine, a literary journal that was originally out of the UK, but I think is now in San Francisco.
 I don’t know.
 Or “Idk” as the cool kids text.
 Read it here.